saikirangurijal/cloudcentersuite/Content/Networking/loadbalancers/AzureELB/README.md

 The Package Service bundle consists of the following files:

 Shell script:
- - service: Intiates the python script to start intergration.
+ - service: Initiates the python script to start integration.

 Python script :
  - install_setup.py: The script will check all mandatory parameters available and installs necessary python packages also invokes external life cycle action.